jmharish/Resume-Screening-Application/README.md

 # Resume-Screening-Application
-## The application acctes .docx and .pdf files
+## The application accepts .docx and .pdf files
 ## The Project folder contains the python files to be executed
 ## 1 PreProcessing.py -
 pre processing the resumes and dataset splitting,